cosc140-s22/cosc140-miniproj-ahmed_flo_gabby/README.md

 - Suggestions on searchbar on home page
 - Hashtag suggestions if you press # on the search bar
+- - Clickable tags.
+Click on a tag to only view items with that tag.
+Click it again to deselect it
+- Sort by name or rating.
+Filter by keyword or tags.
+Combine both sorting and searching, with preferences saved in sessions
 - Little dragon favicon on browser tab
 - Randomly generated unique profile pictures on navbar
 - Sliding Gallery Carousel on detail page
-- Clickable tags.
-Click on a tag to only view items with that tag.
-Click it again to deselect it.
 - Scrollable map with loading screen on show page
 - Geocoding API used to get coordinates of locations for map.
 Locations stored in session to reduce API requests